Employer Insights

 3. What is the Central Provident Fund (CPF)?

-Administered by the CPF Board, the Central Provident Fund (CPF) is Singapore’s cornerstone social security that funds retirement, housing, healthcare, and education throughout a Singapore citizen’s lifetime.
+Administered by the CPF Board, the Central Provident Fund (CPF) is Singapore’s mandatory social security program funding retirement, housing, healthcare, and education.
+Employers and employees share CPF contributions for Singapore Citizens and Permanent Residents (PRs) earning over S$50 monthly.

-What are the CPF Singapore Contribution Rates in 2025?
+CPF Singapore Contribution Rates & Wage Ceilings in 2026

 CPF in Singapore must be paid by the 14th of the following month, which means employers need to build a process to streamline calculation, filing, and payment to avoid receiving penalties.